Louisville Bankruptcy Attorney

 Here are other local Chapter 13 issues you might need to know while preparing a bankruptcy petition.

-1. Chapter 13 plans can reduce an interest rate; often, 21% of loans are reduced to 1 or 2% over the prime rate.
+1. Chapter 13 plans can reduce an interest rate; 21% of loans are often reduced to 1 or 2% over the prime rate.

 3. If the judge issues an order of confirmation that reduces the interest rate, does it still pay the consumer debt in full?

-2. Co-Debtor Stays are Only for Chapter 11, 12, and 13 Consumer Debts
+2. Co-Debtor Stays are Only for Chapters 11, 12, and 13 Consumer Debts

 3. Chapter 13 Co-debtor Stays are Only for the Debtor’s Property that is Necessary for Reorganization